 Our office volunteers are Volunteer Central whanau.
 Their efforts, kindness and commitment allow the centre to run and it is what makes our service special.
 Many worked with us to acquire the experience needed to follow their dreams; others found the time in their busy lives to continue with us.
 Truth be told, we are so proud of each and every one of them.
 And we are thankful for working with great people.

-Our current board has six members, all volunteers.
-They are committed to design our strategy and support our team.
+Our board members are all volunteers.
+They are committed to design our strategy and support our team to achieve the organisation's goals.